hitabisgmbh/oaklean/docs/InterpretMeasurements.md

-To make sense of the generated `.oak` files during the jest test measurements we highly recommend the VSCode extension named "Oaklean", you can find it here:
+The `Oaklean` VSCode Extension lets you to interpret the measurements.
+It integrates the energy measurements directly into your IDE.

+**You can find it here:**
 - <a href="https://github.com/hitabisgmbh/oaklean-vscode" target="_blank">Github</a>
 - <a href="https://marketplace.visualstudio.com/items?itemName=HitabisGmbH.oaklean" target="_blank">VS Code Extension</a>